daltondiaz/backbone-todo-app/README.md

 # Backbone TODO App Tutorial

-This is the second part of tutorial about [Backbone.js](http://backbonejs.org/), the goal was made a TODO's.
+This is the second part of tutorial about [Backbone.js](http://backbonejs.org/), the goal was made a TODO list.

 You can find more details in :